Alessio Deledda: FIA Formula 2 Championship

 On January 22, 2021, Deledda was announced to be signing for HWA Racelab in Formula 2, partnering fellow countryman Matteo Nannini.

 At the second round of the season in Monaco, Deledda qualified 6.8 seconds slower than polesitter Théo Pourchaire, which was outside of the 107% rule.
 Despite this, he was given permission to start the races from 22nd and last place on the grid.
-He finished the season 25th in the driver's championship standings, with no points scored, whereas even Mahaveer Raghunathan scored 1 point.
+He finished the season 25th in the driver's championship standings, with no points scored, whereas even Mahaveer Raghunathan scored one point who Deledda was usually compared with as "the worst Formula 2 driver".

 Sportscar career

-2022: Switch to DTM
+DTM (2022–2023)

 For the 2022 season, Deledda left single-seaters to join the Deutsche Tourenwagen Masters, driving a Lamborghini Huracán GT3 Evo for Grasser Racing.
 He scored his only point of the campaign during the final race at Hockenheim and finished 26th in the standings.